congoblue/intercom/README.md

-# Nojre
+# Intercom

-A WIFI walkie talkie designed for cycling with my friends.
+A Wifi production intercom system for event video production.

+Eventually will also provide tally lights for Atem and OBS.

 ## Intro